vueuse/vueuse/packages/shared/refThrottled/index.md

 ### Leading

 Allows the callback to be invoked immediately (on the leading edge of the `ms` timeout).
-If you don't want this begavior, set 4rd param `false` (it's `true` by default):
+If you don't want this behavior, set the 4th param `false` (it's `true` by default):

 ```js
 import { refThrottled } from '@vueuse/core'